batahualpa11/batahualpa11/README.md

 - 📝 You can find my projects on [GitHub](https://github.com/batahualpa11?tab=repositories)

-- 💬 Ask me about **Generative Ai, Hackathons, Startups, or Futébol**
+- 💬 Ask me about **Generative Ai, Hackathons, Peruvian Food, or Futébol**

 - 📫 Feel free to reach me at **brianatahualpa@gmail.com**